polca/premise/README.md

 3. **Blind Spots in Biophysical and Geopolitical Constraints**
-   Constraints on resource availability (e.g., critical minerals, land, water) are often oversimplified or ignored.
+   Constraints on resource availability (e.g., critical minerals, land, water) are often simplified or, for some IAMs, ignored.

 4. **Embedded Economic Paradigm and Value Judgments**
    The SSPs assume perpetual GDP growth and reflect neoclassical economic